 The pilot is made possible through funding provided by TBARTA.

 "TBARTA is proud to partner with PSTA and FDOT District 7 on this project and I want to congratulate everyone for what this work represents," said David Green, TBARTA's Executive Director.
 "The potential efficiencies are not limited to Pinellas County.
 TBARTA’s own Regional Rapid Transit project, which would connect Pinellas, Hillsborough, and Pasco counties along I-275, is considering bus-on-shoulder capabilities.
 We will be using the information gathered here to help in that work, as well."

 - Utilize I-275 shoulders to bypass heavy congestion

 - Increase connectivity and improve travel times to and from Tampa

 - Buses will remerge into traffic if an accident/breakdown blocks access

 - Law enforcement will move accidents to the refuge areas

-- Extensive public education and awareness initiatives
+- Public education and awareness initiatives to be conducted

 - Pavement, signing and striping maintained by FDOT